Cascades in the dynamics of affine interval exchange transformations: The hyperbolic geometry of

-We will keep the notations introduced with Figure \ref{bout}.
-We start by showing that for any choice of a lift $\tilde{c}$ in the universal cover of a geodesic $c$ in the boundary of the convex hull one can associate an isometry verifying the properties of Lemma $\ref{pro bord cantor}$. $c$ a closed geodesic consisting of a connected component of the boundary of the convex hull of $M_{\veechsg}$.
-One can choose a lift $\tilde{c}$ of such a geodesic in the universal cover, the geodesic $\tilde{c}$ is the axe of some hyperbolic isometry $\Phi$, whose fixed points are precisely the intersection of $\tilde{c}$ with the circle.
-As an element of the boundary of $C_{\veechsg}$ it cuts the surface $M_{\veechsg}$ into two pieces: $C_{\veechsg}$ and an end $E$.
+We will keep notations introduced with Figure \ref{bout}.
+We start by showing that for any choice of a lift $\tilde{c}$ in the universal cover of a geodesic $c$ in the boundary of the convex core one can associate an isometry verifying the properties of Lemma $\ref{pro bord cantor}$.
+Let $c$ be a closed geodesic consisting of a connected component of the boundary of the convex core of $M_{\veechsg}$.
+One can choose a lift $\tilde{c}$ of such a geodesic in the universal cover, the geodesic $\tilde{c}$ is the axis of some hyperbolic isometry $\Phi$, whose fixed points are precisely the intersection of $\tilde{c}$ with the circle.
+As an element of the boundary of $C(M_\veechsg)$ it cuts the surface $M_{\veechsg}$ into two pieces: $C(M_\veechsg)$ and an end $E$.
 One can check that this isometry $\Phi$ is exactly the stabiliser of the connected component $E_0$ of $p^{-1}(E)$ whose boundary is the geodesic $\tilde{c}$.
 Therefore such an isometry stabilises the connected component of the discontinuity set given by the endpoints of the geodesic $\tilde{c}$.
-We have shown that given a boundary component of $C_{\veechsg}$ one can associate an element (in fact a conjugacy class) of the group $\veechsg$ which stabilises a connected component of $\Omega_{\Gamma}$.
-We will not show how to associate a geodesic in the boundary of the convex hull to a connected component of the discontinuity set.
-However we want to put the emphasis on the fact the assumption that the group is finitely generated will be used here.
+We have shown that given a boundary component of $C(M_\veechsg)$ one can associate an element (in fact a conjugacy class) of the group $\veechsg$ which stabilises a connected component of $\Omega_{\Gamma}$.
+We will not show how to associate a geodesic in the boundary of the convex core to a connected component of the discontinuity set.

+\begin{remark} We want to put the emphasis on the fact the assumption that the group is finitely generated will be used here.
 The key point is the geometric finiteness theorem \cite[Theorem 4.6.1]{booksvetlana} which asserts that any finitely generated group is also \textbf{geometrically finite}.
 It means that the action of such a group admits a polygonal fundamental domain with finitely many edges.
-It is not difficult to exhibit from such a fundamental domain the desired geodesic by looking at the pairing induced by the group, as it is done in Figure $\ref{bout}$ for our Schottky group.
+It is not difficult to exhibit from such a fundamental domain the desired geodesic by looking at the pairing induced by the group, as it is done in Figure $\ref{bout}$ for our Schottky group. \end{remark}

-\begin{remark} The proof of Lemma \ref{pro bord cantor} also shows that any point of the boundary of $\Omega_{\veechsg}$ is exactly the set of fixed points of hyperbolic isometries in $\veechsg$. \end{remark}